clayton-lab/metaGnosis/Project_Notes.md

 There are many things that can be done with host reads instead of simply throwing them out.
 Some studies ([example_1](https://www.nature.com/articles/s41522-020-00171-7), [example_2](https://www.nature.com/articles/s41396-020-0665-8)) have used the ratio of microbial and host reads (microbial load) to approximate absolute microbial abundance, which would be useful going forward.
 Another idea is to use the host reads to create full-on host-specific assemblies, paving the way for combined genomic and metagenomic analyses.

 ## Expand on current parsing of samples.txt, units.txt, and binning.txt
+Streamlining the samples.txt file so that duplicate samples are allowed (as in with units.txt) would be an important change, as this will allow samples to be part of multiple groups.
+This in turn will give the user much more flexibility in terms of things they could do (e.g., co-assembly + individual assembly, specifying which samples are mapped to respective bins with the mapping_group variable).
 Ideally, experimental metadata variables like subject identifiers, treatment conditions, and time points could be parsed by BugSeq-er2.
 This would allow many possibilities such as comparing individual and co-assemblies based on the aforementioned metadata variables to find which combination produces bins with the highest quality.
 Combined with the addition of proposed tools above, statistical analysis could also be performed to find differentially abundant taxa, genes, etc. between groups.

-## Add a development tool to summarize Conda environments in .snakefile directory
-A major problem is figuring out which packages and versions are installed in which of the multiple Conda environments that are created to run BugSeq-er2.
-This functionality might currently be present in snakemake, but I have yet to find it.
-It could be as simple as a function that goes through every installed conda environment, lists their packages (via conda list), and prints which of the .yaml files in the env directory was used to create said environment.
-It might be possible to use Git to find which version of the .yaml file produced the environment, though this would be messy.
-Regardless, adding this tool would make it easier to detect problems related to package versioning and update packages into stable containers.
-Snakemake has an option to clear unused environments.
-That will be essential as well, since it's possible to have old environments from previous versions of .yaml files and a new environment is created each time a .yaml file is updated.
-When an environment is created, the source snakefile, the env/.yaml file, and the hashed .snakemake/conda directory are printed to the screen, which could also be used.
-I believe snakemake allows users to create named environments, but this isn't ideal and would get complicated when changing env/.yaml files.

 ## Consolidate logs and reports
 Currently, there multiple log directories created after running the pipeline (e.g., .snakemake/logs, output/log, output/benchmarks).
 These could be consolidated to a single output directory.
 Snakemake has a functionality for something called 'reports' that could be useful as well.